 Have You Made Professional Sacrifices to Maintain the Marital Household?

 In some cases, one spouse may take a break from their education, vocation, and profession to raise children or maintain the marital household.

 Typically, when one spouse is maintaining the home, the other can focus on his or her career, placing the stay-at-home spouse behind professionally.

 If it is feasible to return to work after the divorce, he or she may need alimony during the time of retraining or while updating professional licenses or certifications.

 We will assess all relevant factors, including calculating the amount of time you spent maintaining your home, advancing your spouse’s career, and raising your children, which will dictate the amount and the length of spousal support you receive to establish and maintain a separate household without undervaluing your overall needs.

-If you are pursuing a divorce and are concerned about what your financial life will look like once it is final, contact our skilled family law attorneys in Los Angeles at the Land Legal Group today at (310) 552-3500 to schedule a free consultation to discuss your unique needs.
+If you are pursuing a divorce and are concerned about what your financial life will look like once it is final, contact our skilled family law attorneys in Los Angeles at the Land Legal Group today at (310) 552-3500 to schedule a consultation to discuss your unique needs.